Frequently Asked Questions

 Should a vacancy arise in a mixed-gender room or suite, the remaining occupants of the suite would be consulted regarding whether they wish their suite to remain mixed-gender.
 Housing will fill whatever vacancies may exist with suitable candidates.

-Is mixed-gender housing guaranteed if I select it as an option?
+Is a mixed-gender room/suite guaranteed if I select it as an option?

 Should you select this option, your roommate or suitemate(s) will be assigned regardless of sex or gender.
 You may be assigned a roommate or suitemate(s) of the same gender, or with someone whose gender identity is different than yours.
 These accommodations will be available based on demand.
 As such, we cannot guarantee placement in a mixed-gender room or suite, nor can we guarantee balanced genders in your room or suite.

 Will I be assigned a mixed-gender room or suite even if I haven't asked for one?

 No—mixed-gender is an opt-in process and will be available based on demand.

 Can I choose my own roommate in a mixed-gender room or suite?

 Yes, the same procedure we always use is available for roommate selection.
 However, we strongly discourage students from living with someone with whom they are in a romantic relationship.

 What resources are available on campus for me to learn more about this topic?

 Western is proud to offer several resources to students interested in learning more about gender, gender-identity, and their relation to Housing offerings: